Tham Pha Thai National Park offers spectacular views of waterfalls and caves.

 How to get there

 Tham Pha Thai National Park is situated at km 665-666 (approximately 65 km away from the city of Lampang to Phayao Province).
 You may take Highway No. 1 (Lampang-Chiang Rai) or the route of Prae-Ngao-Chiang Rai (before reaching Ngao District, make a left hand turn to Lampang Province and go straight on for approximately 15 km) to get to the Headquarter National Park.
+If you do not have car, you can contact us to arrange the private tour package which suitable for your group.

 Tham Pha Thai National Park Map